patd0tjs/FT-blogging-website/README.md

    7. As a user, I can delete my posted blog and cannot be viewed from the dashboard page
    8. As a user, I can edit my blog post and show when was the last update in the dashboard and view page.
    9. As a user, I can post a comment on the blog post I'm currently viewing
+   10. As an admin, I can delete or hide a blog post.
-   10. As a user, I can comment to a comment and display it as a thread similar to facebook (bonus)
+   11. As a user, I can reply to a comment and display it as a thread similar to facebook (bonus)

     ```
     Post